The "upod" group is creating and studying end-user programmable devices, everyday gadgets that can be programmed in a friendly and natural way.

 I've enjoyed creating various kinds of videos for teaching, research, and family fun.
 Please browse my collection of

-Fall 2013, I'm serving as the faculty member for 2D Game Engines.
+Fall 2013, I served as the faculty member for 2D Game Engines.

 Here is a list of the PhD dissertations I have advised.